ocj137/Projects-PGE/README.md

 # Projects-PGE

-What relationship are there between PGE electrical usage and solar power accumulation in CA in 2012 - 2016?
+We explore the relationships between PGE electrical usage and solar power accumulation in CA in 2012 - 2016?

 Context: In CA, California Public Utilities Commision (CPUC) regulates California’s three large investor owned electric utilities – Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E).
 This study focuses on just PGE, so it is therefore incomplete.
 As we see some of the numbers below, PG&E only covers a portions of the state's area.